Course Transfer - Undergraduate

 PART B – ENROLMENT STATUS

-- Have recorded at least one pass or fail grade in the year prior to applying for Course Transfer, ie. for a S1 2020 course transfer you must have recorded a pass or fail grade in any session from Session 1 2018 onward.
+- Have recorded at least one pass or fail grade in the two years prior to applying for Course Transfer, ie. for a S1 2020 course transfer you must have recorded a pass or fail grade in any session from Session 1 2018 onward.

 - Not have any enrolment for Winter Vacation, short-term Exchange (July) or Full Year units for a Session 2 transfer.

 PART C – ACADEMIC STATUS

 - Not be currently excluded from the University

 - Not have an Academic Standing of Suspension or Exclusion.